 There are noticeboards/maps at the entrance to each region of the common, but take care crossing some of the roads between them!
 Don't follow this walk religiously - take time to explore.
 If you do, there are some extra isolated green spaces to the west of the common (and railway line), including Canons Recreation Ground (which has a Toby Carvery pub in a former stately home) and Cricket Green (where the first international test match was held).

 Mitcham Junction (Zone 4) has trains from Victoria and trams on the Wimbledon - East Croydon line.

 There are plans to create a much larger north-south open space by linking the common with "Beddington Farmlands" (a former sewage works and landfill area turned wetlands nature reserve), and the existing Beddington Park (a large city park).
 As a planning requirement, the company that built a large waste incinerator to replace the landfill site have to create a wetlands park.
-As of Aug-19, not much is happening.
-The Beddington Farmlands area (between the Common to the north, and Beddington Park to the south) is closed to the public.

 After the walk, we would love to get your feedback